michael-fratta/deadlihood/README.md

 • includes internet connection status listeners for error handling

-• uses and combined two APIs - the ONS API and the postcodes.io API
+• uses and combines two APIs - the ONS API and the postcodes.io API

 • contains all-original artwork (including a GIF) - designed by myself